Fort Lauderdale Product Liability Lawyer

 - Children’s products (toys, car seats, safety devices);

 - toxic chemicals (pesticides, asbestos, chemical solvents);

 - medical devices (implants, dialysis filters);

 - building materials (shoddy materials, materials that don’t meet regulations);

 Ft.
 Lauderdale Product Liability Laws

 In Fort Lauderdale, injured parties must obey certain rules and restrictions while filing a product liability claim.
 There are deadlines for filling, as well as elements necessary to prove manufacturer/distributor liability.
 When handling a defective product case, seek professional assistance from a local Fort Lauderdale personal injury attorney.
-An attorney can make the complex legal processes much simpler for you and your family.
-With a lawyer, you don’t have to worry about obeying product liability laws such as:
+A dangerous product attorney can make the complex legal processes much simpler for you and your family.
+With a product liability lawyer, you don’t have to worry about obeying laws such as:

 - Statutes of limitations.
 Fort Lauderdale citizens have four years from the date of the injury to file a product liability claim.
 The discovery rule applies – the countdown toward the deadline does not begin until the date the plaintiff discovers or reasonably should have discovered the injury.
 There is a statute of repose that also comes into effect – you cannot file a suit if the injury occurred more than 12 years after the delivery of the first product to the purchaser.

 - Damage limits.
 The state of Florida abides by the pure comparative fault doctrine.
 This means that the consumer may still recover even if he/she was partially responsible for the injury.
 For example, if a manufacturer failed to warn of known risks but the consumer used the product in a way that differed from the manufacturer’s intent.
 There is an economic loss rule in Florida that bars plaintiffs from product liability lawsuits for economic losses only.
 These cases should instead be contract suits.